 The winner is judged by a jury panel and selected from an initial shortlist of six eligible novels.
 The panel of judges is made up of a voluntary body of distinguished writers, critics and fans with the panel line-up changing every year.
 The juries are drawn from such organisations as the British Science Fiction Association, the Science Fiction Foundation and the SCI-FI-LONDON film festival.

 The winner receives a prize consisting of a number of pounds sterling equal to the current year (£2017 for year 2017).
-In 2018, the winner of the 32nd Arthur C. Clarke Award will be announced as part of a special presentation held in parntership with Foyles Bookshop, Charing Cross Road and media partners SFX Magazine.

 2017: The Underground Railroad by Colson Whitehead

 2015: Station Eleven by Emily St. John Mandel

 The 2018 winner of The Arthur C. Clarke is Anne Charnock for Dreams Before the Start of Time, a novel set in the not-too-distant-future where men and women can reproduce without the need of the opposite sex.